tesseract-robotics/tesseract_docs/_source/planning/overview/tesseract_motion_planning_api_doc.rst

 ---------------------------

 The `ProcessPlanningFuture` class is the type that gets returned when the `ProcessPlanningServer` solves a process plan.
-After calling `run()` the `ProcessPlanningServer` asynchonously solves the process plan and initializes the `ProcessPlanningFuture` object with the process plan results upon completion.
+After calling `run()` the `ProcessPlanningServer` asynchronously solves the process plan and initializes the `ProcessPlanningFuture` object with the process plan results upon completion.

 Running the Freespace Example